yilianrong/bug-bounty-reference/bugbountytips.md

 ### Hiden Endpoints

 - A redirect to SSO does not always mean that every endpoints are behind the SSO.
 Specially if it is a popular instance like JIRA, Confluence etc, check to see if you can still hit endpoints like search sections, filters etc.
+- If you ran into an API subdomain with an empty response, You may get lucky and fetch the full API spec by hitting the following endpoints:
+  - `/swagger-ui.html`
+  - `/swagger/swagger-ui.html`
+  - `/api/swagger-ui.html`
+  - `/v1.x/swagger-ui.html`
+  - `/swagger/index.html`

 ### Jenkins